AshmaDev/node-allegro-client/README.md

 const oAuthLink = allegroClient.getOAuthLink();
 ```

-Now, you should redirect user to oAuthLink to get oAuth code
+Now, you should redirect user to oAuthLink to get oAuth code.
 Allegro will redirect you to redirectUri with oAuth code, eg. http://localhost:3000/allegro?code=YOUR_OAUTH_CODE

 Authorize the application using the following method: